North Park University: Student Government Association

-The Nancy and G. Timothy Johnson Center for Science and Community Life
+Johnson Center for Science and Community Life

-The Johnson Center for Science and Community Life was opened in September 2014.
+The Nancy and G. Timothy Johnson Center for Science and Community Life was opened in September 2014.
 The expansion cost $57 million largely funded by Nancy and G. Timothy Johnson in a capital campaign named "Campaign North Park".
-The Johnson Center is considered a "state-of-the-art" addition to North Park University's science programs and is also home to Einstein Bagels.
+The Johnson Center is a state-of-the-art addition to North Park University's science programs and is home to 1891 Bread Co.
 The Johnson Center has 101,000 square feet, three floors and a garden level and is located in the central area of campus.
-The Johnson Center is equipped with 30 science laboratories, space for student and faculty research, "Smart" technology in every classroom, and several conference rooms.
-The building is also dedicated for campus community life with a two-story atrium and "lobby for gathering and social interaction", offices for programs "supporting co-curricular learning, spiritual growth, vocational development, urban engagement, and campus life."
+Equipped with 30 science laboratories, the building is a space for student and faculty research, "smart" technology in every classroom, and several conference rooms.
+The Johnson Center is also dedicated to campus community life with a two-story atrium and lobby for gathering and social interaction, offices for programs supporting co-curricular learning, spiritual growth, vocational development, urban engagement, and campus life.
 The building is also equipped with communal study spaces, a prayer room, and a courtyard.

 Swedish-American traditions

-The Swedish–American Historical Society Archives are administered in Chicago by North Park University's Brandel Library.
+North Park University's Brandel Library administers the Swedish-American Historical Society Archives in Chicago.
 The Center for Scandinavian Studies at North Park is the legal trustee.
 The Saint Lucy's Day festival is held each December in Anderson Chapel.
 The service follows many Swedish traditions and is one of the few Santa Lucia Festivals held in the Chicago area.
 The university has an student exchange program with Södra Vätterbygdens Folkhögskola and Jönköping University in Jönköping, Sweden.